AtulanZaman/terragrunt-project-factory-gcp/README.md

 A few resoures need to be created before running terragrunt.
 Either use the terraform scripts under setup folder or follow manual steps given below.
 In either case make sure individual running the steps have folder creator, project creator and storage admin roles.

-### Setup by terraform scritps
+### Setup by terraform scripts

 1. cd setup
-2. Update terraform.tfvars with the correct org_id, billing_account, default region and bucket name where state will be stored.
+2. Create a terraform.tfvars from the sample with the correct org_id, billing_account, default region and bucket name where state will be stored.
-3. This creates resources that are needed to run terragrunt tests.
+3. This creates resources that are needed to run the sample terragrunt project factory.

 - "terragrunt_test" folder under org
 - "terragrunt-seedproject" project under "terragrunt_test" folder
 - "terragrunt-iac-core-bkt" GCS Bucket for storing state
 - "Team1" and "Team2" folders
-- Generate root.yaml and defaults.yaml files from template files.
+- Generate root.yaml and defaults.yaml files inside the teams' directoriees from template files.

 ```
 terraform init